Skip navigation

 Conclusion

-Recent technology developments have made Massive MIMO (advanced antenna systems) a preferred option for large-scale deployments in 4G and 5G mobile networks.
-Massive MIMO enables state-of-the-art beamforming and MIMO techniques that are powerful tools for improving end-user experience, capacity, and coverage.
+Massive MIMO is a preferred option for large-scale deployments in many of today’s 5G mobile networks.
+Massive MIMO enables state-of-the-art beamforming and MIMO techniques that are powerful tools for improving user experience, capacity, and coverage.
 As a result, Massive MIMO significantly enhances network performance in both uplink and downlink.

-The Massive-MIMO solution toolbox is versatile and selecting a suitable Massive MIMO (2x) solution depends on aspects such as deployment environment, traffic load variations and ease-of-deployment.
+The Massive-MIMO solution toolbox is versatile and the selection of a suitable Massive MIMO solution depends on aspects such as deployment environment, traffic load variations and ease-of-deployment.
 Massive MIMO products provide significant benefits across a very wide range of deployment scenarios, making it possible for mobile network operators to enjoy the benefits of cost-efficient Massive MIMO across their networks.
-Massive MIMO solutions have already proven invaluable in many 5G deployments, and their importance will likely to increase even further in future network deployments.
+Massive MIMO solutions have already proven highly valuable in many deployments, and their importance will increase even further in future network deployments.
+Massive MIMO for superior network performance Conclusion December 2025

 Glossary